triwandaseptian/PYTHON_Crypthography_Script/README.md

 ## Python Scripts

-The repository about python scripts collection from this owner.
+The repository about python scripts collection from owner.